charliemurry/charliemurry.github.io/_pages/research.md

 Revision requested from *The Journal of Law and Economics*

 **[The Price Theory and Empirics of Inventory Management](http://charliemurry.github.io/files/inventory_Jan2021.pdf)**, 2021.
 (with Fei Li, Can Tian, and Yiyi Zhou)
-submitted

 ### Drafts and Ongoing Projects